silverpip/silverpip.github.io/_posts/2011-05-05-a-little-sunshine-at-last.md

+---
+title: A Little Sunshine At Last
+date: 2011-05-05 21:44:32
+category: blog
+tag: vintage
+---
          Weather has a truly startling impact on all our moods.

  To bask for hours in the glinting sunshine, chasing friends in vaguely organized games of tag, flopping onto little bellies in the sweet grass, climbing into the spreading maple trees to find safe perches amidst fresh ruffley leaves, after weeks and weeks of rainy confinement: this is rapture..
 And to watch my children do these things for hours, so brimful of laughing, happy games they have not one argument or whining moment (that I could see) between themselves: this is ecstasy.